‘CUSTO-MORE’ IS ALWAYS RIGHT.

 Starbucks doesn’t just stop there, of course.
 Members of their Loyalty Program get free games and music all year (the kind they dig!).
 They can hoard rewards and redeem them whenever they want.
 They can also share or gift their points to love ones.
 And the breezy app?
 It’s just a joy to use.

 American Express also rewards ‘sticky’ users of its cards generously, going an extra mile by creating an exclusive community for members.
 Air Miles, on its part, makes its loyal patrons smile by partnering with popular brands and offering reward points that can be redeemed across partner stores.

 What’s common here?
 Each of the above is a carefully put together strategy that honours attachment, respects individuality and delights innovatively.
 In other words, each of the above is an example of what the trade calls a ‘Customer Incentive Program’.
 And here are a few figures why not just customers, but businesses too, can’t have enough of them.

 Fun-Damental Facts About Customer Incentives

-- 75% of buyers favor brands that reward them.
+- 75% of buyers favour brands that reward them.

-- 56% of customers stay loyal to brands which ‘get them’.
+- 56% of customers stay loyal to brands that ‘get them’.